jorgemcr54/google-foobar-2023/escape-pods/README.md

 Given the starting room numbers of the groups of bunnies, the room numbers of the escape pods, and how many bunnies can fit through at a time in each direction of every corridor in between, figure out how many bunnies can safely make it to the escape pods at a time at peak.

 Write a function solution(entrances, exits, path) that takes an array of integers denoting where the groups of gathered bunnies are, an array of integers denoting where the escape pods are located, and an array of an array of integers of the corridors, returning the total number of bunnies that can get through at each time step as an int.
 The entrances and exits are disjoint and thus will never overlap.
-The path element ```path[A][B] = ``` describes that the corridor going from A to B can fit C bunnies at each time step.
+The path element ```path[A][B] =  C``` describes that the corridor going from A to B can fit C bunnies at each time step.
 There are at most 50 rooms connected by the corridors and at most 2000000 bunnies that will fit at a time.

 ```
 For example, if you have: